Short answer: it depends. But usually, not really.

 The same can be seen in the following video from AsapSCIENCE, one of the interesting sources I shared a few weeks ago.

-Both the article and video are about the situation in the US and we live in The Czech Republic.
-We agreed I will check the situation in the EU as well.
+Both the article and video are about the situation in the US, and we live in The Czech Republic.
+We agreed I would check the status in the EU as well.
 The problem is, I was unable to find some good source I could trust about this issue.
 In one book about organic cooking, I found the situation in the EU is very similar to the US.

 Anyway, in my new favorite site, Our World in Data I wrote not long ago, I found two interesting blog posts on this topic.
 First one is Is organic really better for the environment than conventional agriculture?

 It’s not about how much healthier it’s for us, but for the environment.
-Graph of environmental impacts is clear about when is organic better and when is not.
-In the post is also described why also energy use – the only category in which organic agriculture has a clear advantage – is comparatively less important than other impacts.
+The graph of environmental impacts is clear about when organic is better and when it is not.
+In the post is also described why also energy use—the only category in which organic agriculture has a clear advantage—is comparatively less important than other impacts.

 - If I were to advise on where and when to choose one or the other, I’d advise trying to choose organic pulses and fruits, but sticking with non-organic for all other food products (cereals, vegetables, dairy and eggs, and meat).

-- If your primary concern is whether the potato accompanying your steak is conventionally or organically produced, then your focus is arguably misplaced from the decisions which could have the greatest impact.
+- If your primary concern is whether the potato accompanying your steak is conventionally or organically produced, then your focus is arguably misplaced from the decisions which could have the most significant impact.

 If you want to dig more into an agricultural land problem, Our World in Data has a very good post about that.
-There is, for example, an interesting graph that beef or mutton is taking much more land than other meat.
+For example, there is an interesting graph that beef or mutton is taking much more land than other meat.
 A lot more!

-Ok, so now we know, from an environmental point of view, organic makes sense only for pulses and fruits.
+OK, so now we know, from an environmental point of view, organic makes sense only for pulses and fruits.
 But what about health?
 Hard to say.
-I haven’t found anything good yet.
+I haven’t found anything useful yet.
 The best I found is the following quote, again from Our World in Data: